kjhenner/puppet-quest-guide/troubleshooting.md

 ### I can't find the VM password

-The Learning VM's password is generated randomly and will be displayed on the splash page displayed on the terminal of your virtualization software when you start the VM.
+The Learning VM's password is generated randomly and will be shown on the splash page displayed on the terminal of your virtualization software when you start the VM.